Michael Berryman: Early life

 Michael John Berryman was born September 4, 1948, in Los Angeles, California, the second of two children of Sloan and Barbara Berryman.
 He has one elder sister, Virginia.
 Berryman is of partial German descent; his German great-grandfather was a doctor who worked in Vienna.
 Berryman's mother was a nurse, and his father was a U.S. Navy neurosurgeon who was deployed to the Hiroshima fallout zone in the wake of the atomic bombing.

-Due to his father's exposure to radiation, Berryman was born with hypohidrotic ectodermal dysplasia, a rare genetic condition that affects the development of sweat glands, skin, hair, and fingernails.
+Berryman was born with hypohidrotic ectodermal dysplasia, a rare genetic condition that affects the development of sweat glands, skin, hair, and fingernails.
 The condition also led Berryman to develop craniosynostosis, requiring him to undergo cranial reconstructive surgery as a child.

 He was raised Roman Catholic and attended Saint Monica Preparatory in Santa Monica.
 Berryman became an avid surfer from a young age.
 After completing high school, Berryman attended California Polytechnic State University, San Luis Obispo, where he studied botany and zoology.
 Prior to becoming an actor, he worked as a florist.